Wigner-GPU-Lab/Teaching/CMake/Lesson3_Dependencies/README.md

 One of the strengths of CMake is its ability to find dependencies with minimal user effort (based on upstream support).
-There are two categories of dependencies, both with their preferred way of
+There are two categories of dependencies, both with their preferred method of
 detection:

 - Upstream is a binary or is built using another technology